drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

 print("Finished.")
 ~~~

-For the parallel part, we're going to have to a global variable.
+For the parallel version, we're going to have to use a global variable.
 Sorry, there's no away around it, because of Python's [Global Itnerpreter Lock (GIL)](https://wiki.python.org/moin/GlobalInterpreterLock).

 Without further ado, here's the parallel, numpy version of the 'loading a list of images' shown earlier in Example 2.